Edmund de la Pole, 3rd Duke of Suffolk

 Edmund de la Pole, 3rd Duke of Suffolk, 6th Earl of Suffolk, KG (c.
-1471 – 30 April 1513), Duke of Suffolk, was a son of John de la Pole, 2nd Duke of Suffolk and his wife Elizabeth of York.
+1471 – 30 April 1513), Duke of Suffolk, was an English nobleman and soldier.
+The son of John de la Pole, 2nd Duke of Suffolk and his wife Elizabeth of York, he was through his mother the nephew of the Yorkist kings of England Edward IV and Richard III and the cousin of Edward V and Richard of Shrewsbury, Duke of York (the Princes in the Tower) and of Henry VII's queen Elizabeth of York.

-Although the male York line ended with the death of Edward Plantagenet and the Poles at first swore loyalty to the Tudor king of England, they later tried to claim the throne as the Yorkist claimant.
+Although the male York line ended with the death of Edward Plantagenet and the Poles at first swore loyalty to the Tudor king of England, they later tried to claim the throne as the Yorkist claimants in the maternal line.
 Edmund was ultimately executed at the Tower of London.

 Yorkist claim

 Edmund de la Pole was a son of John de la Pole, 2nd Duke of Suffolk, and Elizabeth of York.
 His mother was the second surviving daughter of Richard Plantagenet, 3rd Duke of York, and Cecily Neville.
-She was also a younger sister to Kings Edward IV and Richard III.
+She was also a younger sister to King Edward IV and older sister to Richard III.